Funding

 Ideally the hosting service will pay its staff and then those staff will be able to run the system as “volunteers” similar to a corporate responsibility program.
 Without that work the hosting service has no unique value proposition so it’s in everyone’s best interest to do it and the service will obviously regard “volunteering” as part of the job.

 Once the system is open source, people can choose any method to fund their efforts.
-A wealthy indidvidual could fund their own system entirely.
+A wealthy individual could fund their own system entirely.
 Likewise a tech-savvy person could operate one without great expense.

 In our example, satoshihost might only make enough profit to cover our initial pilot project, or it might do well and be able to fund many such projects.
 The requirement for the accounts to be open makes it extremely difficult for anyone to abuse this if it got bigger, because such abuse would cause the users to go elsewhere.
 In any case, if it does get bigger, it will automatically be limited because others will copy it.